andxblink/historic-places-simplified/README.md

 I only checked a few places and they seemed correct.
 Good enough for my usecase, but I do not recommend this for scientific purposes.

 Also - and sorry Pleiades Project - the whole dataset appears to be skewed towards *"Western / European / Mid-Eastern"* history.
 I do not see any *"American"* points, and *"Asian / Indian / Central-East"* points only if for example Acient Greeks visited there.

+## And yes...
+...
+I do realise that it should be called "historical places", but now I don't want to change the name.